sfu-ireceptor/dataloading-mongo/verify/README.md

   annotation_dir     Full path to directory containing annotation files for
-                     sequences processed using either IMGT, MIXCR and IGBLAST annotations. sanity_level       This option let's you choose the level: H for short summary, L for details on field name and content, F for details on number of lines in annotation files against what is found both in metadata spreadsheet and API response. unique_identifier  Choose a field name from the sample metadata spreadsheet which UNIQUELY identifies each sample.
+                     sequences processed using either IMGT, MIXCR and IGBLAST annotations. unique_identifier  Choose a field name from the sample metadata spreadsheet which UNIQUELY identifies each sample.